triton-inference-server/client/README.md

 that CUDA IPC APIs require the PID of the source and destination of the exported pointer to be different.
 Otherwise, Docker enables PID namespace which may result in equality between the source and destination PIDs.
-The error will be always observed when both of the containers are started in the non-interacive mode.
+The error will be always observed when both of the containers are started in the non-interactive mode.

 ### Build Using CMake